Aerobrid/ML-Risk-Github-PR-Bot-App/README.md

 ## Prerequisites

-- .NET 10 SDK (dotnet) for backend development.
+- .NET 10 SDK (dotnet) for backend development
-- Python 3.10+ with pip for the ML service.
+- Python 3.10+ with pip for the ML service
-- Node.js 18+ and npm for the frontend.
+- Node.js 18+ and npm for the frontend
-- Docker & Docker Compose (optional, recommended for running full stack).
+- Docker & Docker Compose (optional, recommended for running full stack)
 - Angular framework installed
-- ngrok for local testing
+- ngrok for local testing by tunneling your localhost -> online web

 ## Quickstart — Local (recommended for development)